Flux159/cassie-odm/README.md

 * Paging - need to support some form of client side paging for common use case (I'm thinking primary key timestamp based?)
 * Default - when adding a column, specify default value (in schema / sync)
 * Optional - specify table name when creating (in schema options - should automatically sync to use that tableName)
+* Additional Lightweight Transactions - specifically IF field = value (currently only supports IF NOT EXISTS clause)
 * Collections - collection modifications (UPDATE/REMOVE collection in single query with IN clause)
 * Counters are not supported by Cassie
 * Stream rows - node-cassandra-cql supports it, but it was failing in Cassie's tests, so its not included